sydneygold/kettle-whistle-be/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running follow these simple steps.
-This is the backend that links up with this [to be added...](https://github.com/sydneygold/hey-remember-that-friend-fe)
+This is the backend that links up with this [frontend repo](https://github.com/sydneygold/kettle_whistle_fe)
+This backend repo is also deployed on heroku at [here for coffee](https://kettle-whistle-be.herokuapp.com/coffees) and [here for tea](https://kettle-whistle-be.herokuapp.com/coffees)

 * `rails db:create`
 * `rails db:migrate`